 NAT instance is an instance that allows you to access internet over a specific IP address band in the private network instance.
-This feature is available only in the Pyeongchon region, Korea.
+This feature is available only in the Korea (Pangyo) and Korea (Pyeongchon) regions.

 [Note] Difference with NAT gateway